bahanonu/ciatah/README.md

 ## Full documentation at https://bahanonu.github.io/ciatah/.

-Below are recordings for users who want to learn more about calcium imaging analysis and the CIAtah pipeline.
+Below are recordings and additional documents for users who want to learn more about calcium imaging analysis/experiments and the CIAtah pipeline.

 ### Webinar
 This webinar gives an overview of calcium imaging analysis (with a focus on CIAtah) along with tips for improving experiments and analysis: https://info.inscopix.com/inscopix-inspire-view-webinarbiafra-ahanonu-signal-in-the-noise-distinguishing-relevant-neural-activity-in-calcium-imaging.

 ### Workshop tutorial
 This recording gives an overview of setting up and using CIAtah: https://www.youtube.com/watch?v=I6abW3uuJJw.

+### GRINjector
+A surgical device to help with implanting gradient-refractive index (GRIN) lens probes into the brain or other regions: https://github.com/bahanonu/GRINjector.
 <!-- <hr> -->

 <!-- <img src="https://user-images.githubusercontent.com/5241605/81605697-b9c7c800-9386-11ea-9e9f-569c743b24b9.png" width="42%" align="right" alt="calciumImagingAnalysis_logo"> -->